oele-isis-vanderbilt/syncflow-sharer/README.md

 S3_SECRET_KEY="SECRET KEY for S3"
 ENABLE_TOKEN_ENDPOINT=true/false
-TOKEN_ENDPOINT_ORIGIN="DOMAIN FROM WHICH TOKENS ARE ALLOWED"
+TOKEN_ENDPOINT_ORIGIN="DOMAIN FROM WHICH TOKENS ARE ALLOWED" SHOW_ALL_SESSIONS="IF SET TO true, the sharer will also show sessions created outside of Syncflow sharer"
 ```

 Use the docker commands, to build and run the app.